-‘General Hospital’ Spoilers & Recap: Sonny’s Whereabouts Are Revealed, But He’s Not Headed Home Yet
+'General Hospital' Spoilers & Recap: Sonny's Whereabouts Are Revealed, But He's Not Headed Home Yet

 At this point, General Hospital teasers haven't revealed much about what happens next.
 SheKnows Soaps notes that Carly will soon be blindsided by Ava, and she'll face a very difficult decision later this week.

-It certainly sounds as nobody in Port Charles will learn about the mobster’s survival anytime soon.
-As viewers wait, a few had a few snarky suggestions for the General Hospital writers.
+It certainly sounds as though nobody in Port Charles will learn about the mobster's survival anytime soon.
+As viewers wait, a few had some snarky suggestions for the General Hospital writers.

 "If Sonny finds that POS Morgan alive and living in some cabin, I am DONE (unless it's a recast)," one person tweeted.